 , select the location you want to modify, then selectTrunk

 A trunk is a connection between Webex Calling and the premises, terminated on the premises with a supported session border controller acting as a Local Gateway.
-See Configure Local Gateway on Cisco IOS XE for Webex Calling to understand the various trunking models and requirements for devices and configuration.
+See Get started with Local Gateway to understand the various trunking models and requirements for devices and configuration.

 For a registration trunk model, Session Border Controller (SBC) performs SIP registration.
 Registration-based trunk requires the local gateway to maintain the SIP registration is active.
 The connection is implicit to registration.